decompil3d/lovelace-hourly-weather/README.md

   snowy-rainy: rgba(255, 255, 255, 0.8) # rgba works (and hsla too)
   exceptional: red # as do valid CSS color names
 ```

+## Upgrades

+### Version 3 ➡️ 4

+In version 4.x, the `num_hours` option was deprecated in favor of `num_segments`.
+This simplifies the card and makes it
+clear that it operates on whatever size forecast segment your entity provides.
+The `num_hours` option still works, but
+`num_segments` takes precedence, if set. `num_hours` will be removed in a later major version of the card.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/decompil3d/lovelace-hourly-weather.svg?style=for-the-badge
 [commits]: https://github.com/decompil3d/lovelace-hourly-weather/commits/master